 People look to many things to bring them comfort and stir their excitement.
 Unfortunately, sentimental traditions can quickly become false refuges.
 Oh, one can throw Jesus in there now and again to make sure they don’t totally ignore Him but in reality – true reality – what they are celebrating isn’t really Him.
 It’s family, memories, feel-good moments.
 It’s trying to revive a feeling that is largely based on the past and emotional responses.
 The “Christmas spirit” is not the Holy Spirit.

-I guess for non-Christians, the “Christmas”season may be their only link to some kind of hope this time of year.
+I guess for non-Christians, the Christmas season may be their only link to some kind of hope this time of year.
 That would be great if the message was super clear that Jesus IS that hope.
-However, the message even in churches is completely mixed and mostly sentimental.
+However, the message even in churches is completely mixed and many times only sentimental.
 How empty that must be when it under-delivers!
 My heart aches for the world.
 This year is especially bleak for many.
 So many refugees and the horror in Aleppo leaves my heart heavy.
 Uncertainty abounds with threats from terrorists groups as well as political groups filling the airways.
 (Maybe the two are the same?
 But that would be another blog post.)
 If all we as Christians do is offer empty sentimentality, trinket “gifts” and emotional highs and expect that to meet the deep need of this world, it seems foolish at best.